 Another common scenario that underage drivers face in New York is when they are pulled over and there is alcohol in the vehicle.
 In addition to whatever charges you can face for DWI, DWAI, or under the Zero Tolerance policy, you could also face a civil infraction for unlawful possession of alcohol under New York Al. Bev.
 Con. §65-c.
 Convictions come with a fine of up to $50, up to 30 hours of community service, and occasionally your required attendance at an alcohol awareness class.

 Convictions for underage drunk driving, no matter what form it takes, can drastically impact your life.
-Reach out to the DWI-defense attorneys at the New York law office of Young and Young by calling us at (631) 224-7500 or by contacting us online.
+Reach out to the DWI-defense attorneys at the New York law office of Young & Associates by calling us at (631) 224-7500 or by contacting us online.